 Dynamic light scattering (DLS)

-Dynamic light scattering (DLS), also known as photon correlation spectroscopy (PCS) or quasielastic light scattering (QELS), is a non-invasive, quick and robust technique to determine the hydrodynamic size of molecules or particles.
+Dynamic light scattering (DLS) is a non-invasive, quick and robust technique to determine the hydrodynamic size of molecules or particles.

 Based on intensity fluctuations of laser light scattered by the molecules/particles, moving in Brownian motion, the diffusion coefficient is determined and converted to particle size via the Stokes-Einstein equation.
 DLS can determine the hydrodynamic size of protein monomers, small aggregates in the nanometer range and partially also particles in the high nanometer/low micrometer range.
 The technique can also be employed for the analysis of colloidal systems, such as liposomes, nanoparticles, polymers and virus-like particles.